Kale-Ventures/operation-get-out/content/home.md

 ---
-headerHeadline: Finding mental, physical & emotional wellness through nature and water.
+headerHeadline: Providing mental, physical & emotional wellness impact through the intentional use of nature and water.
 headerSubHeadline: "OpGetOut provides outings, events and resources that intentionally utilize nature and water for positive mental, emotional and physical wellness impact for individuals & organizations experiencing anxiety,